Phytoplankton: Types

 Phytoplankton are photosynthesizing microscopic protists and bacteria that inhabit the upper sunlit layer of marine and fresh water bodies of water on Earth.
 Paralleling plants on land, phytoplankton undertake primary production in water, creating organic compounds from carbon dioxide dissolved in the water.
 Phytoplankton form the base of — and sustain — the aquatic food web, and are crucial players in the Earth's carbon cycle.

-"Marine photosynthesis is dominated by microalgae, which together with cyanobacteria, are collectively called phytoplankton."
-Phytoplankton are extremely diverse, varying from photosynthesizing bacteria (cyanobacteria), to plant-like diatoms, to armour-plated coccolithophores.
+Phytoplankton are very diverse, comprising photosynthesizing bacteria (cyanobacteria) and various unicellular protist groups (notably the diatoms).
+Many other organism groups formally named as phytoplankton, including coccolithophores and dinoflagellates, are now no longer included as they are not only phototrophic but can also eat other organisms.
+These organisms are now more correctly termed mixoplankton.
+This recognition has important consequences for how the functioning of the planktonic food web is viewed.